2019-Spring-CSC-386/p00-project-1-robert-and-dustin/README.md

 ## Purpose

 Once common problem with an alarm clock is that most people will simply hit the snooze button and still not wake up.
 Our solution is to create an alarm clock that uses a light sensor to make sure that you've gotten out of bed and turned on your light before the alarm stops ringing.
+Additionally, the device should be able to detect the light level and only turn off at a certain threshold.
+For example, if the user wakes up and simply tries to shine a light from their phone on the device, it should preferably not turn off.
 If you've already stood up, walked across your room, and turned on your light you are much less likely to fall back asleep.

 ## Initial Design Plan

 The following components will be used in our design.

 - Arduino Metro -this is what controlls everything